South Africa suspends J&J vaccine rollout after U.S. pause | Health

 South Africa suspends J&J vaccine rollout after U.S. pause

+"This also reassures us that, in the extremely unlikely event that Johnson & Johnson rollout is completely halted, we will not have any impediment to proceed with phase two of the rollout with Pfizer," he said.
+With the J&J and Pfizer deals, South Africa has enough vaccines for more than 40 million people out of its population of around 60 million.
+It has also made a downpayment to global vaccine distribution scheme COVAX.

-South Africa is the worst-hit country on the African continent in terms of recorded coronavirus infections and deaths.
-It suffered a severe "second wave" of infections that was driven by a more infectious virus variant called 501Y.V2.
-The country had initially planned to kick-off its vaccination campaign in February with AstraZeneca's vaccine.
+South Africa is the worst-hit country on the African continent for recorded coronavirus infections and deaths, suffering from a more infectious virus variant called 501Y.V2.
+The country had planned to kick-off its vaccination campaign in February with AstraZeneca's vaccine.
 But it put plans to use that shot on hold after a small local trial showed it offered minimal protection against mild to moderate illness from the 501Y.V2 variant.
+(Additional reporting by Olivia Kumwenda-Mtambo; Editing by Alexandra Hudson and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)